|…and he hadn’t even begun

 “No, what?” she stuttered.

-If you liked this then you may want to read the previous post, Rockstar - A Love Story
+If you liked this then you may want to read the next post, The Break Up

 About Laxmi Hariharan (in my words): Though born in India, wanderlust drove me out of my home country, and I lived in Singapore and Hong Kong before being based in London where I now live.
 I am inspired by Indian mythology.
 It was in embracing my roots that I found my voice.
 My debut novel The Destiny of Shaitan is available on Amazonhttp://tiny.cc/szqsew.
 Reach me :